 Photo by Richard Lord for Fogarty/NIH

-Studies in developing countries brought
+Studies in developing countries brought valuable

-valuable findings on how to significantly
+findings on how to significantly reduce the

-reduce the transmission of HIV between
+transmission of HIV between an infectious mother

-including through breastfeeding.
+and her baby, including through breastfeeding.

 Former AITRP trainees around the world have made enormous contributions to virtually every area of HIV/AIDS science.
 (See the related article Scientific findings by NIH-funded studies featuring former AITRP trainees.)
 "The trainees contribute to critical research projects," said Myron (Mike) Cohen, of the University of North Carolina.
 "This is not a hobby.
 This is deadly serious science."